Europe Travel Guide: Top Cities, Routes, and Tips

 Hungary

-While Hungary has many places that are definitely worth a visit, the Hungarian capital, Budapest, has come out on the top of the list.
+While Hungary has many places that are definitely worth a visit, the Hungarian capital, Budapest, has come out on top of the list.
 Budapest impresses with its historic architecture from the Austro-Hungarian monarchy.
 Highlights include the Parliament building and the medieval castle on the opposite bank of the Danube.

-Top Attractions in Hungary
+The Best Attractions in Hungary

 Castle Palace